Shooto: UFC Fight Pass broadcast partnership

-Broadcast schedules for both promotions were announced April 20, 2016 during a press conference in Tokyo.
+Broadcast schedules for both promotions were announced 20 April 2016 during a press conference in Tokyo.

-Shooto made its Fight Pass debut Saturday, April 23, with “Fight & Mosh” live from Maihama Amphitheater in Urayasu, Japan.
+Shooto made its Fight Pass debut Saturday, 23 April, with "Fight & Mosh" live from Maihama Amphitheater in Urayasu, Japan.
 Two world titles were on the line, Masaaki Sugawara made his first defense of the 125-pound belt against Hiromasa Ogikubo, plus Koshi Matsumoto and Yuki Kawana vied for the vacant 155-pound mantle.

-Shooto followed that up with events on July 17 and Nov.
-12, both took place at Korakuen Hall in Tokyo as well as VTJ in Osaka” June 19 at Osaka Prefectural Gymnasium, and “VTJ 9th” on Sept.
-19 which saw the organization return to its birthplace of Chiba prefecture.
+Shooto followed that up with events on 17 July and 12 Nov., both took place at Korakuen Hall in Tokyo as well as VTJ in Osaka" 19 June at Osaka Prefectural Gymnasium, and "VTJ 9th" on 19 Sept. which saw the organization return to its birthplace of Chiba prefecture.

+ONE Championship partnership

 In 2019 Shooto entered into a partnership with ONE Championship.
 Under the terms of the partnership, Shooto champions will have the opportunity to sign a contract with ONE, while their amateur champions will be given an opportunity to train at Evolve MMA for a year.

 Techniques and strategies

 The aim in a shooto match is to defeat the opponent by a knockout or a submission, but fights can also end in a referee stoppage or by a judge decision.
 Legal techniques include general grappling, chokeholds, joint locks, kicks, knee strikes, punches, takedowns and throws.
-Illegal techniques include biting, elbow strikes, eye-gouging, forearm strikes, hair pulling, headbutting, kicking or kneeing the head of a downed opponent, small joint manipulation, strikes to the groin or throat and since September 1, 2008, strikes to the back of the head.
+Illegal techniques include biting, elbow strikes, eye-gouging, forearm strikes, hair pulling, headbutting, kicking or kneeing the head of a downed opponent, small joint manipulation, strikes to the groin or throat and since 1 September 2008, strikes to the back of the head.

 Shooto evolved in parallel with Mixed Martial Arts, including most of its techniques and strategies, to the point that both fighting styles are almost indistinguishable.
 However, fans, fighters and overseers still see Shooto as its own standalone combat sport.